-By H. E. Canney Jr. In the brisk aerial exchange of national resources by which modern warfare is characterized, guided missiles loom large as the agency for doing so with the greatest relative economy and the least wear and tear of personnel.
+By H. E. Canney Jr.

+In the brisk aerial exchange of national resources by which modern warfare is characterized, guided missiles loom large as the agency for doing so with the greatest relative economy and the least wear and tear of personnel.

-Cocoa, Florida, and adjacent stations in the Caribbean are well-equipped to test the brainchildren of any manufacturer missile in the 150-mile-plus category, to supply him with lavish instrumentation and 150-mile-plus recording, and to permit him to supervise the whole test from start to finish, if he so desires.
+Cocoa, Florida, and adjacent stations in the Caribbean are well-equipped to test the brain-children of any manufacturer who can turn out a respectable missile in the 150-mile-plus category, to supply him with lavish instrumentation and recording, and to permit him to supervise the whole test from start to finish, if he so desires.

-Twelve channels of communiinterconnect outlying cations where early-warning, CPS-5 radar, tracking, and CPS-5 radar, monitor the actions of the misand siles.
-One-watt microwave communications knit all stations together for a marvel of co-or-dinated activity.
-All essential verbal messages are tape re-corded.
+Twelve channels of communications interconnect outlying posts where early-warning, tracking, and CPS-5 radar, monitor the actions of the missiles.
+One-watt microwave communications knit all stations together for a marvel of co-ordinated activity.
+All essential verbal messages are tape recorded.